-Since it began in 2000, Mental Health First Aid Australia has been committed to evaluating its training programs using rigorous, scientific studies.
-Information about all the evaluations published in academic journals can be read here:
+Since it began in 2000, Mental Health First Aid Australia has been committed to evaluating its training programs using rigorous scientific studies.
+Information about all the evaluations published in academic journals can be read here.

-These evaluation studies have included include pre-post studies, controlled trials and one meta analysis, which is a systematic review of the outcome measures of all MHFA evaluation studies.
+These evaluation studies have included pre-post studies, controlled trials and one meta analysis, which is a systematic review of the outcome measures of all MHFA evaluation studies.
 Across all the studies, positive effects and highly statistically significant results have been found, including increased mental health knowledge, decreased stigmatising attitudes, increased confidence to offer help to someone with a mental health problem and increased help-providing behaviours.

 A complete list of national and international evaluations of the MHFA program can be found on our MHFA International website: https://mhfainternational.org/mhfa-program-evaluations/